Aixro XF-40

 The Aixro XF-40 (or XF40) is a German aircraft engine, designed and produced by Aixro of Aachen for use in ultralight aircraft.

 Design and development

 The XF-40 is a single-rotor Wankel engine.
-It is a 294 cc displacement, liquid-cooled, gasoline engine design, with a poly V belt reduction drive with a reduction ratio of 1.25:1.
+It is a 294 cc displacement, liquid-cooled, petrol engine design, with a poly V belt reduction drive with a reduction ratio of 1.25:1.
 It employs capacitor discharge ignition and produces 36 hp at 6500 rpm.